-Table 1: Summary ESA CCI SM Versions Released to the Public Table 2: Values of the different parameters used in LPRM for the different frequencies 28 Table 3: Major characteristics of passive microwave instruments used in ESA CCI SM Table 4: Major characteristics of active microwave instruments and model products used ir ESA CCI SM Table 5 Active sensors used in the ACTIVE products 46 Table 6 Passive sensors in the PASSIVE product.
-Note: a = ascending, d = descending46 Table 7 Sensors used in the COMBINED product in individual time periods.
-Note: a = ascending d = descending47
+Table 1: Summary ESA CCI SM Versions Released to the Public Table 2: Values of the different parameters used in LPRM for the different frequencies.
+LPRMv6.2, LPRMv7.0 Table 3: Major characteristics of passive microwave instruments used in ESA CCI SM43 Table 4: Major characteristics of active microwave instruments and model products used in ESA CCI SM Table 5 Active sensors used in the ACTIVE products 55 Table 6 Passive sensors in the PASSIVE product.
+Note: a = ascending, d = descending, a/d = both Table 7 Sensors used in the COMBINED product in individual time periods.
+Note: a = ascending, d = descending, a/d = both